dxos/dxos/docs/content/composer/plugins/README.md

 Answer `no` to the question `Include default plugins?` to generate an empty configuration.

-::: warning Technical Preview
+::: warning Under Development

-The Composer Extensibility APIs are under development and subject to frequent change.
-We are excited to hear your feedback and ideas on [Discord](https://discord.gg/eXVfryv3sW).
+The Composer Extensibility APIs are under active development.
+The API may change often, and these docs may not be accurate.

+Talk to us on [Discord](https://discord.gg/eXVfryv3sW) with feedback anytime.

 :::